 If you’re on a road trip and plan to catch the ferry across the Cook Strait to the south island you must read our guide: How to catch the ferry from Wellington to Picton.

 Pro Tip: Thinking of doing a motorhome road trip?
-We’ve got a wealth of written guides and video guides to help you plan your perfect trip!
+We’ve got a wealth of written guides to help you plan your perfect trip!

 How long to spend in Wanaka